Arkay-1248/Do-Not-Go-Gentle/Readme.md

   ## Preamble

-  AVO should be a base for your own modlist.
-It contains mostly graphical enhancements and mandatory bug fixes.
-AVO is made for Skyrim Anniversary Edition (AE) and uses the .exe of it as well (important for making your list)
+Animonculory Visual Overhaul (AVO) is designed as a base for your own modlist.
+Featuring graphical enhancements, mandatory bug fixes and tweaks, it is the perfect base to build upon.
+AVO is made for Skyrim Special Edition Version 1.6.353 (also known as Anniversary Edition) and uses the .exe of that version as well.

   This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 ## System Requirements

-AVO as a base is aimed at mid tier machines so a system like the following is adviced:
+AVO is aimed at mid-tier machines so a system similar to the following is advised:

-### 1080p (my specs)
+### 1080p
-- CPU: AMD Ryzen 7 3700X
+- CPU: AMD Ryzen 5 3600 or Intel equivalent
 - RAM: 16GB DDR4
 - Drive: SSD
+- GPU: 6GB GPU such as 1660TI or 5600XT

+### 1440p
+- CPU: AMD Ryzen 7 5800x or Intel Equivalent
+- RAM: 32GB DDR4 (16GB may run it, but 32GB **strongly recommended**)
+- Drive: NVME SSD
-- GPU: NVIDIA GeForce RTX 3070 8GB
+- 8GB GPU such as RTX 3070 or AMD Equivalent

-It will prob run good on lower specs as well but I recommend at least 6GB VRAM (GPU)

-Space required: Approx TBC(NeedsChangeLater)GB (Downloads included)
+Space required: Approx 88GB (Downloads included)

 ## Installation